-Royal is currently in residence at Stanford University in the Knight Journalism Fellowship program, where she is working on a platform to teach journalists how to code.
-Additional detail regarding her research, education and experience can be found throughout this site.
+I host a music blog at onthatnote.com and a tech blog at tech.cindyroyal.net.
+In 2013, I was honored to receive the Presidential Award for Excellence in Teaching at Texas State University and the AEJMC/Scripps Howard Journalism and Mass Communication Teacher of the Year award.
+During the 2013-2014 academic year, I was in residence at Stanford University in the Knight Journalism Fellowship program, where I worked on a platform to teach journalists how to code (view details).
+Additional detail regarding my research, education and experience can be found throughout this site.

 Here are the links to my course sites.
 Feel free to use the handouts and tutorials:

 Throughout my career, I have focused on the areas of digital and data-driven media and how these topics relate to gender and pedagogy.
 I have been published in Social Science Computer Review, Journalism and Mass Communication Educator, #ISOJ, Newspaper Research Journal, Harvard's Nieman Journalism Lab and MediaShift.
 I also have several published book chapters and my dissertation Gendered Spaces and Digital Discourse: Framing Women's Relationship with the Internet was published in 2010.

 My professional activities include teaching, journalism, web design/development and experience in marketing, finance and sales at two major tech companies - NCR Corporation and Compaq Computer.
 I was the news editor and editor of the online newsletter for Texas Music Magazine and have written for Austin Business Journal.
 I am a co-founder of the Austin chapters of Hacks/Hackers.